IRR Calculator – Find the Internal Rate of Return

 The internal rate of return (or IRR) is the rate that sets the net present value (NPV) of a stream of cash flows for a project to $0.

-NPV is a tool used in corporate finance to assign a dollar value to future returns on an investment.
+NPV is a tool used in corporate finance to estimate future returns on an investment in dollars.
 We cover NPV in more detail below, and you can also learn more about it on our NPV calculator.

 The higher the IRR, the more financially successful a project is.
 A project’s IRR needs to be higher than the company’s required rate of return in order for the company to move forward with a project.